jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-16-checkpoint.md

     </tr>
 </table>

-**171.** In order to illustrate this subject, and to consider it in a more general manner, we may observe, that the powers of any number, $$a$$, succeed each other in the following order
+<span class="art">171</span> In order to illustrate this subject, and to consider it in a more general manner,
+we may observe, that the powers of any number, $$a$$, succeed each other in the following order

 <table>